- 30 graduate level credits, 15 of which must be in courses in the Department of Gender and Women’s Studies

 To remain in good standing in the MA program, certain deadlines and expectations must be met in a timely fashion.
 Failure to meet any of these requirements or expectations may result in a student being asked to leave the program.
 Per Graduate School guidelines, students with university funding must maintain satisfactory progress to remain eligible for funding.
 All required forms should be submitted in duplicate, with one copy to the DGS and one to the Student Services Administrator.

-A full description of the requirements for the MA degree program is available in our graduate program handbook.
+A full description of the requirements for the MA degree program is available in our graduate program Graduate Handbook.

 See Graduate School Catalog for other MA degree requirements and deadlines